-7.5.4.10 LDTSTOP# Tristate Enable (Bit 13): R/W: Cold Reset to 0
+7.5.4.11 LDTSTOP# Tristate Enable (Bit 13): R/W: Cold Reset to 0

 This bit controls whether the transmitter tristates the link during the disconnected state of an LDTSTOP# sequence, as described in Section 8.3.
 When the bit is set, the transmitter tristates the link.
 When the bit is clear, the transmitter continues to drive the link.
 This bit is reserved if the LDTSTOP# capability bit is cleared.
-(See Section 7.5.10.2) The behavior of the link transmitter and receiver in both the tristate and driven cases is described in Table 50.
+(See Section 7.5.10.2) The behavior of the link transmitter and receiver in both the tristate and driven cases is described in Table 54.
+Gen3 devices use the LSSel field defined in Section 7.16.4.6 to determine if the CLK lane is driven during LDTSTOP# assertion.
+Gen1 devices may determine this through implementation-specific means.